zj52024/Goose-Goose-Goose/README.md

 ## So, how to use?

-Just complie it with Visual Studio 2019, and inject with your favorite injector.
+Just complie it with Visual Studio, and inject with your favorite injector.
+(Before compile, please check "Release x64".)

+After the dll injected, press insert to turn on or turn off the cheat menu.

 ## Features